nilsh7/Hot-STARSHIP/README.md

 export PYTHONPATH=/Users/<user>/<your_path_to_hot_starship>:$PYTHONPATH
 ```

+Per default, the output uses a custom matplotlib style for plots.
+[It is designed to be colorblind-friendly](https://personal.sron.nl/~pault/) and can be read by monochrome people or in monochrome printouts.
+To use the style copy the `Templates/MA_Style.mplstyle` file to the according style directory of matplotlib.
+For more information on the location of this directory check the [matplotlib documentation](https://matplotlib.org/tutorials/introductory/customizing.html#the-matplotlibrc-file).

 # Usage
+Using the program consists of three steps:
+1. Preparing your case
+2. Running your case
+3. Viewing the results of your case

+These are described in the following

 ## How to input your data
 ### Material properties
 Material properties are specified by a set of ``.csv`` files that contain information on conductivity, specific heat capacity, emissivity and density.